rpl/storage-init-errors-shield-study/docs/TESTPLAN.md

 ### Preparations

-- Download last Nightly and Beta versions of Firefox (NOTE: Beta requires a signed shield addon study extension)
+- Download last Nightly and Beta versions of Firefox (NOTE: testing on Beta requires a signed shield addon study extension)
 - Run Firefox instance and apply the neeeded about:config changes to the profile before enrolling in the study:
   - Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String)
   - Set `shieldStudy.logLevel` to `All`.
 This permits shield-add-on log output in browser console.
+  - Set `extensions.storage-init-errors-shield-study_shield_mozilla_org.test.waitToRun` to `5000`.
+    This prevent the addon to immediately run the test and uninstall itself, set it to the number of milliseconds you would like the addon to wait before completing the test (e.g. this allows to have the time to get the Extension UUID assigned to the addon from about:debugging before the extension uninstall itself)

 ### Download and install the shield addon study

+- Open a Firefox instance and open an "about:config" tab to configure the following testing preferences:
+  - to enable verbose logs on the shield addon:
+    - `shieldStudy.logLevel`: `All`
+- Install the latest reviewed add-on zip file temporarily from about:debugging (or install the last signed xpi about:addons)
-- Go to "TODO add link to shield addon xpi file attached to the repo github releases" and install the latest add-on zip file
+- Go to [Bug 1502111](https://bugzilla.mozilla.org/show_bug.cgi?id=1502111) and download the latest reviewed addon file from the bug attachments

 ## Expected Functionality